 Over the past several decades, Bayesian hierarchical models have been used extensively with a great deal of success.
 Dependence among datasets can be induced between similar populations by placing a common prior distribution on parameters of interest, e.g., means and variances, and then placing a hyperprior distribution on the hyperparameters of the common prior distribution.
 Using our SP distribution, these same principles can be applied to dependent partitions.
 Specifically, consider $T$ separate collections of data, each with the same items to be clustered, and let $\bm{\pi}_1$, \ldots, $\bm{\pi}_T$ be the latent partitions.
 We can ``borrow strength'' in the estimation of these partitions through the following hierarchical model:

-A standard choice for $p(\baselinepart)$ might be the CRP, however, any partition distribution could be used.
-Likewise any choice could be made for $\baselinedist$, e.g., another CRP or a SP distribution with a ``best guess'' anchor partition.
-Standard MCMC techniques can be used for posterior inference because the normalizing constant of the SP distribution is available.
+Any choice could be made for $p(\baselinepart)$, e.g., a CRP or an SP with a ``best guess'' anchor.
+There are likewise many choices for $\baselinedist$.
+MCMC techniques can be used for posterior inference on hyperparameters because the normalizing constant of the SP distribution is available.